barchart/portfolio-client-js/docs/content/quick_start.md

 #### Test

-The _test_ environment can be used for integration and evaluation purposes.
+The public _test_ environment should be used for integration and evaluation purposes.
 It can be accessed at ```portfolio-test.aws.barchart.com``` and has two significant limitations:

 * data saved in the _test_ environment is automatically **purged within 48 hours**, and
 * data saved in the _test_ environment can be **accessed by anyone**.

+All example code contained in this documentation uses the _test_ environment.

 #### Production